-Originally from Colgate but a Milwaukee-enthusiast, I’m a 2017 graduate of our college seminary program and have just begun my second year of theology studies in Rome.
+Originally from Colgate but a Milwaukee-enthusiast, I’m a 2017 graduate of our college seminary program and have just begun my third year of theology studies in Rome.

 Tell us your vocation story:

 Ultimately, while rooted in my family, my vocation story finds it beginning in an experience before the Blessed Sacrament.
 After my sophomore year of high school (I attended Marquette High School in Milwaukee), I had the opportunity to experience Christ on a semi-silent canoe retreat in the Canadian wilderness, along with several classmates, a Jesuit scholastic, and a Jesuit priest.
 During this 70 mile retreat, we were given the opportunity to adore the Lord perpetually in the Eucharist throughout the night.
 My “adoration shift” was early in the morning; the surroundings were breathtaking and my experience before our Lord was everything.
 Before Jesus, there was neither a voice nor lightning, but rather a conviction in that holy silence to draw closer to Him, especially through this priestly vocation.
 In the ensuing year, I met frequently with the priest whom I had been on retreat with, to pray, talk, and receive guidance and support.
 During my first week of senior year, I contacted Fr.
 Luke Stand for an initial meeting.
 Two weeks later, I came back with my parents and formally received my application from Fr.
 Luke (and deleted the other university applications I had been working on).
 While boarding the flight to the March for Life in January of 2013, I received a phone call from Fr.
 Luke letting me know of my acceptance to St. Francis de Sales.